Aniketh4/CryptoApp/README.md

 ### **Key Features**

-- **Automated Background Job**: Seamlessly fetches and stores cryptocurrency data at regular intervals, so you're always up to date.
+- **Automated Background Job**: A **cron job** runs every two hours to seamlessly fetch the latest cryptocurrency data from the CoinGecko API and update the MongoDB database, ensuring that you're always up to date.

 - **API Endpoints**:
   - **`/stats`**: Provides the latest data for any specified cryptocurrency.